dandavison/open-in-editor/README.md

 1. Find the absolute path to the `iterm2-dwim` executable, by running the command `which iterm2-dwim`.
 For example, on my system, this is `/usr/local/bin/iterm2-dwim`.

-1. Open iTerm2 settings, find the "Advanced" tab for your iTerm2 profile, and do two things:
+1. Open iTerm2 settings, click on "Profiles", select your profile, click on the "Advanced" tab for that profile, and do two things (see screenshots below):
-   1. In the "Smart Selection" section, click "Edit", select the "Paths" rule, click "Edit Actions", choose "Run Command" and enter `/usr/local/bin/iterm2-dwim \0 \d`.
+   1. In the "Smart Selection" section, click "Edit", select the "Paths" rule, click "Edit Actions", click "+" to add an action, choose "Run Command" and enter `/absolute/path/to/iterm2-dwim \0 \d` as the "Parameter".
    1. In the "Semantic History" section, choose "Run command" and enter `/absolute/path/to/iterm2-dwim \1 \4`.
+   1. Make sure you didn't literally enter `/absolute/path/to/` -- the path should be the path from step (5), given by `which iterm2-dwim`.

+1. ⌘-click on things!

 Your iTerm2 settings should look something like this: